Protoneer/LPC11U14-FreeRTOS-with-Virtual-USB-Serial-and-LEDBlinky/README.md

 This demonstrates that you can connect to the board via Serial and interact with a second thread that can do some actual stuff.
 (Like the LED in this example)

+Main is defined in : / SerialRTOS / example / src / VirtualSerial.c